Table of Contents

 Step 3: Design the Points Structure

-After you’ve set up the standards, come up with a point system that is easy to understand, entertaining, and gives good rewards.
-Different accomplishments should get different amounts of points depending on how crucial they are to the overall plan.
+After you’ve set up the standards, come up with a point-based reward system that is easy to understand, entertaining, and gives good rewards.
+Different accomplishments should receive different point values based on their importance to the overall plan.

 Completing a big project should get way more points than going to a meeting.
 If the system is clear and fun, people will grasp what they have to do to score and will be more inclined to do it.